heya/async/Deferred.js.md

 var p = promise.protect();
 ```

-Returns a dependent promise cancellation of which will never lead to the cancellation of the original promise.
+Returns a dependent promise cancellation of which will never lead to a cancellation of the original promise.

 ### ```cancel()```